IRNAS/irnas-workflows-software/workflow-templates/zephyr/README.md

 folder and move any files of interest inside it.

-Packaging of build artefacts is done only in release processes, it is skipped if the workflow was triggered due to a PR.
+Packaging of build artefacts is done only in release processes, it is skipped if the workflow was triggered due to a PR or due to a push to the `main` branch.

 ### Adding extra text to the Release notes